hanaa-mohamed/cpprelude/docs/string.md

 ```C++
 void reset();
 ```
-rests the data this string holds. if this is the last instance of the string then there will be a memory leak. you have to dispose the string exactly once.
+Rests the data this string holds.
+If this is the last instance of the string then there will be a memory leak.
+You have to dispose the string exactly once.

 #### empty